 Public health departments have made tremendous strides in performance management (PM), quality improvement (QI), and workforce development (WD) in the past few years, thanks in part to support from programs such as the National Public Health Improvement Initiative (NPHII).
 While Congress has discontinued funding for NPHII and Community Transformation Grants, other Centers for Disease Control and Prevention (CDC)-supported programs are receiving additional funds.
 Health departments can use these new funds to continue capacity-building activities that support infrastructure and accreditation, including activities in PM, QI, and WD.
 One program receiving an influx of funds is the Preventive Health and Health Services (PHHS) Block Grant.

 PHF has been in contact with CDC about the next round of funding for the PHHS Block Grant.
-Pending Congressional approval of FY’15 funds for the PHHS Block Grant, CDC anticipates requesting new work plans from health department grantees in late October or early November 2014.
+Pending Congressional approval of FY’15 funds for the PHHS Block Grant, CDC anticipates requesting new work plans from health department grantees.
 These work plans can contain activities related to health department accreditation, quality improvement, performance management, and workforce development.
 PHF will continue to monitor developments and keep this page updated as more information becomes available.

 Plan Your Strategy